 What Blood Types Can’t Have Kids Together? | Vital Compatibility Facts

-Parents with incompatible blood types risk complications like hemolytic disease in newborns, but most blood type combinations can have healthy children.
+Parents with incompatible blood types may face complications like hemolytic disease in newborns, but most blood type combinations can still result in healthy children with proper prenatal care.

 Understanding Blood Type Compatibility and Its Impact on Having Children